Invariant factors as limit of singular values of a matrix: Introduction

 \begin{Th} For sufficiently small $t \neq 0$, let $d_1(t) \leq \cdots \leq d_n(t)$ denote the singular values of $A(t)$ ordered increasingly.
 Also let $v_1 \geq \cdots \geq v_n$ be the invariant factors of $A(t)$ ordered decreasingly.
 We then have:

 \end{Th}

+We remark that in the usual statement of the Smith normal form (Theorem \ref{th-Smith-normal-form}) the invariant factors are (often) ordered increasingly, but in the above we are considering them ordered decreasingly.

-The motivation to consider this statement comes from tropical geometry and attempt to generalize the notions of (Archimedean) amoeba and tropical variety (non-Archimedean amoeba) for subvarieties in $(\C^*)^n$ to subvarieties in $\GL(n, \C)$.
-This is related to tropical geometry on so-called {\it spherical varieties} and {\it spherical tropicalization}.
+The motivation to consider this statement comes from tropical geometry and an attempt to generalize the notions of (Archimedean) amoeba and tropical variety (non-Archimedean amoeba) for subvarieties in $(\C^*)^n$, to subvarieties in $\GL(n, \C)$ (see Sections \ref{sec-tropical} and \ref{sec-amoeba}).
+This is related to tropical geometry on {\it spherical varieties} and {\it spherical tropicalization}.
+In Section \ref{sec-sph-trop} we give some background on spherical tropicalization.
 We give a proof of Theorem \ref{th-main} in Section \ref{sec-main}.
-Before that we briefly review motivating material from tropical geometry and we also recall some background material from linear algebra.\\
+Before that we briefly review motivating material from tropical geometry and we also recall some background material from linear algebra.

+In Section \ref{sec-amoeba} we state the conjecture that an analogue of Theorem \ref{th-Jonsson} (for the classical case of amoebae and tropical varieties) holds for subvarieties of $\GL(n, \C)$ (Conjecture \ref{conj-sph-amoeba}).
+That is, if $Y \subset \GL(n, \C)$ is a subvariety, then the set of logarithms of singular values of matrices lying on $Y(\overline{\K})$ approaches, in the sense of Kuratowski, to the (topological) closure of the set of invariant factors of matrices in $Y(\overline{\K})$.